Redirection Controller Using Reinforcement Learning: Simulation 1: Reinforcement Learning for Translation, Rotation, Curvature Gains

 \subsection{Discussion}

-In the unobstructed environment, there are fewer resets for the heuristic controller than for the RL-translation and RL-reset controllers.
-In contrast, the number of resets is almost the same in the heuristic condition in which RL is applied to the curvature gain.
+In the unobstructed environment, there were fewer resets for the heuristic controller than for the RL-translation and RL-reset controllers.
+In contrast, the number of resets was almost the same in the heuristic condition in which RL was applied to the curvature gain.

 When we applied RL to translation gains and curvature gains, the output gains oscillated.
 The application of such a sudden change in gains to an actual user may cause awareness of operations and VR sickness to the user.
-In contrast, when the RL-curvature controller was applied, the walking path in the physical space was smooth and did not show any zigzag.
+In contrast, when the RL-curvature controller was applied, the walking path in the \red{real space} was smooth and did not show any irregularity.
+The effects of these gain oscillations on the user are discussed in Section IX: User Study.

-Hereinafter, among the controllers using RL, the RL curvature controller with the smallest number of resets is called an {\it RL controller}.
+Hereinafter, among the controllers using RL, the RL-curvature controller with the smallest number of resets is called an {\it RL controller}.